-The poles are made from galvanized high-quality steel which are 38mm in diameter and 0.8mm thick.
-This means that they are rot-resistant and will last for a while.
+The poles are made from galvanized high-quality steel which is 38mm in diameter and 0.8mm thick.
+This means that they are rot-resistant, heavy duty and will last for a while.

 While doing our research we had a look to see what customers thought about this.
 Generally, they are were pretty good with customers saying how easy it was to put up.
 The poles fit together very easily but it will require more than 1 person to erect it.

 We found pictures of cars inside it and the people had plenty of room to move around.

 We have included this portable garage as its a slightly cheaper option than some of the others on the list.
 It is not a car garage as such but its available in 3 sizes and we think the 8ft by 8ft model might suit some people who are only working on part of the car like the engine and do not have the size for a full-size garage.